charmbracelet/glow/styles/README.md

 ## list

-The `list` element defines a list in the document.
+The `list` element represents a list in the document.

 ### Attributes